mderler/index-cards-app/docs/userstories/userstory_04.md

 ## Description

 The user selects a topic to edit cards.
-He can change the question and awnser.
+He can change the question and anwser.

 ## Input

-question, answer
+question, anwser

 ## Internal state change